José Pedro Fuenzalida: Club career

 In December 2009, it was reported that Fuenzalida finished his loan spell at O'Higgins and would return to Colo-Colo to face the next season.
 Seasons later, he helped the team to win the 2014 Torneo Apertura, being a key player in the title obtention which was his first honour playing for the club.

 On 29 July 2014, Fuenzalida reached a one-and-half year with Argentine powerhouse Boca Juniors.

 Following an unsuccessful spell at Boca, he returned to Universidad Católica in 2016, signing for Las Condes-based club as a free agent.
 He helped the team to win Torneo Clausura.

+Fuenzalida left Universidad Católica at the end of the 2022 season, not confirming his retirement.
+However, in April 2023, his wife confirmed he had retired from football.

 International career

 Fuenzalida has played in the U-20 and U-23 levels of the Chile national team in the 2005 FIFA U-20 World Cup and the 2008 Toulon Tournament, respectively.

 Usually called up by Marcelo Bielsa for the 2010 World Cup qualification, he was chosen by Jorge Sampaoli in Chile’s list of 23 for 2014 FIFA World Cup.
 In 2015, after being disaffected of the 30-man provisional list for the Copa América, he was re-considered by Sampaoli in the definitive list following the withdrawal of the injured Carlos Carmona.